shisinbin/new-grid-times/README.md

 #### Footer

-Main point of note is how `auto-fit` was used instead of `auto-fill` in the 'world class grid snippet'.
-So, if we use this declaration on the grid for our main nav links, which tries to set an appropriate number of columns:
+Main point of note was how we amended the 'world class grid snippet' to use `auto-fit` instead of `auto-fill`.
+For the grid containing 4 groups of nav links we initially use:

 ```
 grid-template-columns: repeat(auto-fill, minmax(200px, 1fr));
 ```

-Then for smaller viewports this is fine, but on larger ones, the behaviour of `auto-fill` is to create a new column if there's enough space for it, regardless if there is content to put into it.
-So, on a viewport thaty is large enough, we get a 5th column of dead space:
+For smaller viewports this is fine, but on larger ones, the behaviour of `auto-fill` is to create a new column if there is enough space for it, regardless of whether there is content to put into it or not.
+So, on a viewport that is large enough, we get a 5th column of 'dead space':

 ![Screenshot of overflowing element causing grid malfunction](/docs/auto-fill.png)